-Alternate modes of transportation are extremely important to a successful transportation network as they increase mobility, decrease roadway congestion, and increase transportation options for users of the network.
-The transit network in Palm Beach County consists of three (3) main systems: Palm Tran, Tri-Rail, and Virgin Trains USA.
+Alternate modes of transportation are extremely important to a successful transportation network as they increase mobility, decrease roadway congestion and increase transportation options for users of the network.
+The transit network in Palm Beach County consists of three main systems: Palm Tran, Tri-Rail and Brightline.
 Local circulator systems, such as trolleys and shuttles, are also present throughout the county.

 Fixed Route Bus Service